Career Guide

 To become a game warden in Iowa, applicants must meet the Iowa Department of Natural Resources baseline standards:

-Iowa conservation officers must pass a rigorous swim test and physical fitness standard.
-Iowa wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Iowa wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Iowa Department of Natural Resources, Law Enforcement Bureau.
+The demands of Mississippi and Missouri river fishery enforcement behind a swim-test and fitness qualification gate shape the daily routine.
+On the credential side, Iowa screens on background and fitness rather than prior college credits; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Iowa Department of Natural Resources, Law Enforcement Bureau for the official, current requirements before applying.